Landgate/slip-developer-documentation/desktop-gis.md

 *Details on how to sign up to and connect to the WFS Proxy are coming soon.*

 ## WFS 2.0 - 1.0 Bridge
-Owing to the wide lack of WFS 2.0 support across desktop GIS packages Landgate are in the process of evaluating the possibility of developing a WFS 2.0 to WFS 1.0 bridge to provide backwards compatability with SLIP Classic.
+Owing to the wide lack of WFS 2.0 support across desktop GIS packages Landgate are in the process of evaluating the development of a WFS 2.0 to WFS 1.0 bridge to provide backwards compatability with SLIP Classic.

 More information will be available shortly.

-The impact of these changes will vary depending on how you were using SLIP Classic.

 ## I was using WFS to download and locally cache data from SLIP Classic
 The good news you now have two options (WFS 2.0 & the GME API) for downloading vector features *and* you're no longer subject to feature limits.